Article list Design pattern

 Setting the scene with category labels

-Category labels set the scene of what the user can expect.
-They communicate what the title of the article sometimes can’t and by that helps set the context of the title.
+Category labels set the scene for what the user can expect.
+They communicate what the title of the article sometimes can’t which helps set the context of the title.

 An article with the title “Chanel goes crazy” can have several different meanings.
 If the article is about Chanel’s last economic quarter, the title possibly conveys a rising crisis for the company, however if the article is about Chanel’s new designer collection, the meaning of the title is totally different.